rkowusu17/rkowusu17/README.md

-# 💫 Hi I'am Reginald!
+# 💫 Hi I'm Reginald!
 I am a software developer and a data scientist<br>Currently studying JavaScript  (React) <br>Want to connect with others to learn and build more <br>amazing projects <br>#learninginpublic   <br><br>